 It can be a frightening sight, walking out towards your chicken coop and seeing feathers scattered everywhere.
-My first thought is usually the worst- has a predator broken into the coop and attacked my chickens?
-Luckily, I haven’t ever lost any of my chickens to a predator and their feather loss is normally something much less serious.
+My first thought is usually the worst.
+Has a predator broken into the coop and attacked my chickens?
+Luckily, I haven’t ever lost any of my chickens to a predator, and chicken feather loss is normally much less serious.

-The most common reason for a chicken losing their feathers is the annual moult; however this isn’t the only reason.
+The most common reason for a chicken losing their feathers is the annual molt; however, this isn’t the only reason.

 This is normally closely linked to daylight hours.
-So, during the fall when there is a drop in the number of daylight hours, you can expect your chickens to start their moult.
+So, during the fall, when there is a drop in the number of daylight hours, you can expect your chickens to start their molt.

-Can You Stop Their Moult?
+Can You Stop Their Molt?

 BEST FEED FOR CHICKEN MOLTING

 Scratch and Peck Feeds – Naturally Free Organic Layer Feed

 - High in protein to help chickens’ grow back their feathers.

 - This is by far one of my hens’ favorite layers feed.

 In addition to changing their feed, you can also give them tonics.
 Personally, I don’t give them any tonics, but a commonly used tonic is apple cider vinegar.